Point University

-Point University is a private evangelical Christian college in West Point, Georgia and was founded in 1937 as Atlanta Christian College in East Point.
+Point University is a private evangelical Christian college in West Point, Georgia and was founded in 1937 as Atlanta Christian College in East Point, Georgia.
 The college announced its name change to Point University in 2011 and relocated its main campus to West Point in June 2012.
-As of 2025, over 2,900 students are enrolled both onsite and online.
+As of 2025, over 2,900 students are enrolled both on campus and online.

 History

 Atlanta Christian College

-Atlanta Christian College was founded in 1937 by Thomas Olin Hathcock (1879–1966), a prominent Fulton County, Georgia judge from 1914 until 1942.
+Atlanta Christian College was founded in 1937 by Judge Thomas Olin Hathcock (1879–1966), a prominent Fulton County, Georgia judge from 1914 until 1942.
 He and his wife, Nora Head Hathcock, were members of the Christian churches and churches of Christ, the denomination that the institution has always been affiliated with.
 The property for the campus was from a 300-acre farm Nora Hathcock had inherited.

 Following its 1937 founding, Atlanta Christian College devoted itself mainly to the education of ministers, missionaries, and other church-related workers.
 In 1965, the college became an accredited member of the American Association of Bible Colleges (AABC).
 In 1990, in conjunction with a broadening of its curriculum, the college was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate and baccalaureate degrees.

-Point University

-In 2011, the institution's name was changed to Point University.
-The following year, the college relocated its main campus to West Point, Georgia, an hour southwest of the previous main campus near Atlanta.
-Adult learning classes were continued to be held at the East Point location, as well as an adult learning program and dual-credit enrollment program for high school students at the off-site locations in Peachtree City with an eventual location also in Savannah.

-In addition to moving its main campus in 2012, the institution was also accepted into the National Association of Intercollegiate Athletics (NAIA).
-The institution's athletics program expanded as part of the transition from the National Christian College Athletic Association (NCCAA) to the NAIA, including the addition of intercollegiate football, softball and cross country beginning in fall 2011.
-The athletics nickname was also changed from the Chargers to the Skyhawks.
-In Spring 2014, the Point University Skyhawks were admitted to the recently started Sun conference as a charter member.
+Name Change and Relocation

+Relocation

+In the early days of Atlanta Christian College, the 300-acre campus had a distinctly rural flavor.
+By the mid-2000s, however, the student body had begun to outgrow the campus, and there were limited opportunities for further expansion due to the ever-encroaching sprawl of metro-Atlanta.
+The board agreed that it was time to find a new location for the main campus, and they began searching for other potential locations for the College.

+In fall 2012, the traditional, residential campus relocated to West Point, Georgia and the growing Greater Valley Area, a community with ample opportunity for the growth of the University’s campus.

+Name Change

+Along with the relocation of the main campus came the need for a new name.
+It would’ve been difficult to continue as Atlanta Christian College in a community decidedly outside the metro area, and Point’s expansion to multiple site locations made a geographic name less appropriate.
+Further, the planned diversification into graduate programs made the name “university” a better fit.

+The University worked with a Christian public relations firm to brainstorm and vet many possible names.
+Ultimately, the name Point was selected for both its geographic significance — our move from East Point to West Point — and its symbolic significance related to pointing students to Christ.